-SvelteKit Tutorial: with all the buzz around SvelteKit, we'll run through how to sep up an accessible, fast and secure Svelte Blog using SvelteKit.
+SvelteKit Tutorial: with all the buzz around SvelteKit, we'll run through how to set up an accessible, fast and secure Svelte Blog using SvelteKit.
 Our posts will be powered by Svelte in markdown (MDsveX).
-Essentially this new project is an extension on the recent blog post where we looked at the SvelteKit MDsveX Blog starter.
-This time we are taking a more hands on approach, customising the site and adding some MDsveX to the blog posts.
-If that sounds like the kind of thing you can get exited about, let's get going!
+Essentially, this new project is an extension on the recent blog post where we looked at the SvelteKit MDsveX Blog starter.
+This time we are taking a more hands-on approach, customizing the site and adding some MDsveX to the blog posts.
+If that sounds like the kind of thing you can get excited about, let's get going!

 - add a new Svelte component and use it in an MDsveX blog post.